What Women In Tech Can Learn From Terrible Advice

 “Don't be afraid [to fail].
 Failure is okay, and you can learn so much from it.”

-“Most people don't even realize how prevalent unconscious bias is.
+“Most people don't even realise how prevalent unconscious bias is.
 Calling it out calmly and conversationally lets people talk about it without defensiveness.”

 “Keep going!
 You are amazing!
-You are capable of so much more than you realize.”
+You are capable of so much more than you realise.”

 Right now, if you hold a mirror up to the tech industry, you’ll see a boys' club reflected back.
 But change is coming.
-When more women in tech share their stories and experiences, we can recognize problematic behavior more easily, and empower ourselves and others to respond.
+When more women in tech share their stories and experiences, we can recognise problematic behaviour more easily, and empower ourselves and others to respond.

 The more light we can shine on the ignorance in our field, the more we become unstoppable.
 We can use these moments as opportunities to assert our rightful place at the table, particularly for those who have been underrepresented.
 We belong here.